xtrinch/stratumv2-python-miner/README.md

 # Mining controller

 Simple python bitcoin miner with stratum2.
-It sure isn't fast as it's written in python, but this is just a proof of concept for stratum2 mining as there's no other examples I could find on github.
+It sure isn't fast as it's written in python, but this is just a proof of concept for stratum2 mining as there's no other pythonic examples I could find on github.

 It supports the following scenarios: